 Thinly slice it and then run your knife through it again the other way.
 That way you get nice tidy bites of cheesy cabbage goodness.

-You could certainly mix it all together in a bowl before putting it in a casserole.
-I chose to dirty one less bowl and just layer it in the baking dish.
-Cabbage cooks down so much and releases some liquid, so I figured it would all kind of come together in the end.
+You could certainly mix it all together in a bowl before putting it in a casserole dish.
+I chose to dirty one less bowl and just layer it in the baking pan.

 I think you should definitely give this recipe a go!
 Maybe you can convert a cabbage hater into a lover or maybe you will find a new favorite side dish.